- Phone number

-I enjoy working with people of all ages, but I do have particular experience of working with young people suffering from anxiety, depression, self-harming, abuse, low self-esteem, ADHD, behavioural and relational problems and the effects of bullying.
+I enjoy working with people of all ages and have particular experience of working with people suffering from anxiety, depression, self-harming, trauma from childhood sexual abuse, low self-esteem, behavioural and relational problems and the effects of bullying.

-I have a Master's Degree in Psychotherapy and Counselling, I am a Registered Member of the BACP, whose Code of Ethics I adhere to and I am a LEAP Senior Practitioner (www.leapequine.com).
+I have a Master's Degree in Psychotherapy and Counselling and am a Registered Member of the BACP, whose Code of Ethics I adhere to.
+I am a LEAP Senior Practitioner (www.leapequine.com).

 My first session

 During the first session I provide an opportunity for clients to visit Mill Farm, meet with myself and the horses and gain a better understanding of Equine Facilitated Therapy and my way of working.
 This assessment session allows both clients and myself to make sure we feel comfortable working together and to plan future sessions if appropriate.

 What I can help with